artyompal/fast_norbert/README.md

-# Norbert
+# Fast_norbert

-fast_norbert is an optimized fork of https://github.com/sigsep/norbert.
+Fast_norbert is an optimized fork of https://github.com/sigsep/norbert.
 Original description is below.

 Wiener filter is a very popular way of filtering multichannel audio for several applications, notably speech enhancement and source separation.